 Veklury (Remdesivir) Antiviral Treatment Description

 Veklury is a prodrug that distributes into cells where it is metabolized into the pharmacologically active remdesivir triphosphate (RDV-TP).
 RDV-TP acts as an analog of ATP and competes with it for incorporation into nascent viral RNA.
-The incorporation of RDV-TP into nascent viral RNA results in delayed chain termination (position i+3), which disrupts SARS-CoV-2 viral RNA replication.
+Incorporating RDV-TP into nascent viral RNA results in delayed chain termination (position i+3), disrupting SARS-CoV-2 viral RNA replication.

 Gilead Sciences, Inc. announced on October 22, 2020, that the U.S. Food and Drug Administration (FDA) has approved the antiviral drug Veklury® (remdesivir) for use in adult and pediatric patients 12 years of age and older and weighing at least 40 kilograms (about 88 pounds) for the treatment of COVID-19 requiring hospitalization.
-The company stated, 'Veklury has become a standard of care for the treatment of COVID-19 in hospitalized patients.'
+On March 7, 2021, the European Medicines Agency issued marketing approval in the EU.